kywark/example-sensitive-audio-lesson-syndicalism/pages/1-considering-criminal-syndicalism-audio.md

 using HTML or markdown.
 Do not modify this file above this line -->
 ## 1. How do I think critically about and work with audio?
 Where do I listen for and make meaning in audio?

+Reflect on your experiences listening to the audio before class, then ask yourself the following questions.

 ### 1. What were your experiences listening to the audio before class?
 Write at least 3 sentences.
 Consider:
 - Did anything surprise or interest you?